Rad-nerd/CasaRX/README.md

 # CasaRX
-this is a image of CasaRX a modified openwebrx docker image for CasaOS the is a fork of openwebrxplus-docker-builder.
+this is a image of CasaRX a modified openwebrx docker image for CasaOS, the fork of openwebrxplus-docker-builder.
 Use this fork to build the modified docker image.
 The SoftMBE will use codecserver-softmbe (mbelib), enabling DMR, D-Star, YSF, FreeDV, DRM, NXDN and other Digital modes.